 - Your 2nd Camera—- More Pixels, Oh Yeah!

 Your second camera should have a few added pixels and a better overall high quality feel than the first.
 With your first camera you’ve gained experience and are now working towards improving the little details from the gradients, saturation, resolution, and are well on the way to becoming a respectable photographer.

-Your 2nd camera should be used to developing your inner eyes at seeing moments that deserve to be captured.
+You should use this camera for developing your inner eyes at seeing moments that deserve to be captured